Weather-Station-Software/live-weather-station/readme.txt

 This plugin is free and provided without warranty of any kind.
 Use it at your own risk, I'm not responsible for any improper use of this plugin, nor for any damage it might cause to your site.
 Always backup all your data before installing a new plugin.

 Anyway, I'll be glad to help you if you encounter issues when using this plugin.
 Just use the support section of this plugin page.

+= Donation =
+If you like this plugin or find it useful and want to thank me for the work done, please consider making a donation to [La Quadrature Du Net](https://www.laquadrature.net/en) which is an advocacy group defending the rights and freedoms of citizens on the Internet.
+By supporting them, you help the daily actions they perform to defend our fundamental freedoms!

 > **DISCLAIMER:** *This plugin is developed and maintained by me, [Pierre Lannoy](https://pierre.lannoy.fr "Pierre Lannoy").
 This plugin **IS NOT** an official software from [Netatmo](http://www.netatmo.com "Netatmo Homepage") or [OpenWeatherMap](http://openweathermap.org/) and is not endorsed or supported by these companies.
 Moreover, I am not a partner, employee, affiliate, or licensee of Netatmo or OpenWeatherMap.
 I'm just a happy customer/user of their products and a fan of meteorology.*